Kate Middleton owns the Smythe Duchess blazer in two different colours: green and blue.

 Smythe craft the preppy blazers using high-quality Italian wool.
 They feature notched lapels, gold-tone buttons, princess seams and front pockets.
 There’s a distinctive panel cut-out of the back of each blazer too.

 Saks Fifth Avenue describes the Smythe Duchess Blazer as “impeccably tailored”.

 Where to buy Kate’s Smythe Duchess Blazers:

 The company’s full name is Smythe Les Vestes.
-All of the Blazers are made in Canada.
+The company specialise in blazers, all of which are made in Canada.
 Smythe specialise in artful tailoring and achieving a great fit.

-When Kate wore the blue blazer back in 2016, Smythe released a statement saying:
+When Kate wore their blue blazer back in 2016, Smythe released a statement saying: